All Episodes

 I hear it.

-You know, tell me if I'm crazy.
+Tell me if I'm crazy.

 I think it's a good pitch.

-I think some pretty flawed fr uh, some pretty flawed premises there.
+I think some pretty flawed premises there.

-I get that you sort of try and set the stage that ICE is violent.
+You sort of try and set the stage that ICE is violent.

 But the truth is the examples that we have for crying out loud, you're talking about the media fomenting violence, right?

-Remember a brego Garcia, the Maryland man, turns out MS 13.
+Remember, Abrego Garcia, the Maryland man, turns out MS-13.

 Turns out this guy was a serial criminal.

-Just recently we had this with the ice raids.
+Just recently, we had this with the ICE raids.

-The journalist was it Debbie Brockman, she said that she was arrested for reporting.
+She said that she was arrested for reporting.

-The reality is that there were five illegals there, they were arrested, and the raid was impeding officers.
+The reality is that there were five illegals there.

 I've heard your numbers where you talk about the economic one.